aappddeevv/scalajs-reaction/README.md

 ### Routing
 A simple 100-line router is included based on the reason-react router implementation.
 See the example app for an example of how to use it.

+### Widget Libraries

+Libraries (at the start of them) are provided for bootstrap, material ui and fabric.

+### Forms & Data Validation

+A scalajs-react independent data-validation library is also provided that helps abstract out data validation and it supports general form use.

+The form library (scalajs-react dependent) draws on several different reasonreact and advanced js form libraries for inspiration of the API.

 # Documentation